apptainer/apptainer-userdocs/mpi.rst

    -  The user must ensure that the host MPI is compatible with the MPI used to compile and install the application in the container.

-The creation of a {Project} container for the bind model is based on the following steps:
+The creation of {aProject} container for the bind model is based on the following steps:

 #.
 Compile your application on a system with the target MPI